"Researchers have taken another step toward identifying a biomarker for diffuse axonal injury (DAI) in patients with a concussion.

 Physicians should also advise patients and caregivers that:

-- When plasma ammonia levels have normalized, dietary protein intake can usually be increased with the goal of unrestricted protein intake.
+- When plasma ammonia levels have normalized, dietary protein intake can usually be increase with the goal of unrestricted protein intake.

 - Human milk-feeding is not recommended.

-- The most common adverse reactions are vomiting, abdominal pain, pyrexia, tonsilitis, anemia, ear infection, diarrhea, nasopharyngitis, and headache.
+- The most common adverse reactions are infections, vomiting, abdominal pain, pyrexia, tonsillitis, anemia, ear infection, diarrhea, nasopharyngitis, and headache.

 This monograph has been modified to include the generic and brand name in many instances.